- Search The Registry

 *The Republic of Costa Rica gained independence from Spain on this date in 1821.

-Disagreement led to the Costa Rican Civil War that ended in 1823 when the pro-independence side won and created the capital, San José.
+The disagreement led to the Costa Rican Civil War that ended in 1823 when the pro-independence side won and created the capital, San José.
 In 1838, the country withdrew from the Federal Republic of Central America and became fully sovereign.
 To date, Costa Ricans celebrate their Independence Day annually on September 15.